0400 507 037

 Learning Stage

-In Learning, the buyer researches possible solutions to solving their defined problem and begin to identify specific providers.
-They take into account the various choices available to their business needs and create a broad list of solution options.
+In Learning, the buyer researches possible solutions to solving their defined problem and begins to identify specific providers.
+They consider the various choices available to their business needs and create a broad list of solutions.

 Choosing Stage

-In Choosing, the buyer needs to prove to internal stakeholders that a solution is worth employing to address their problem.
-Once this is approved, the buyer compares and contrasts solutions, cuts their broad list of solution options into a short list, and then makes a final decision.
+In Choosing, the buyer must prove to internal stakeholders that a solution is worth employing to address their problem.
+Once approved, the buyer compares and contrasts solutions, cuts their broad list of solution options into a short list, and makes a final decision.

 Purchasing Stage

-In Purchasing, the buyer is actually procuring the solution and preparing for owning, maintaining, and deploying the solution.
-This requires planning, internal alignment, resourcing, approvals and all the things the buyer need to do internally to complete a purchase.
+In purchasing, the buyer procures the solution and prepares to own, maintain, and deploy the solution.
+This requires planning, internal alignment, resourcing, approvals and everything the buyer needs to do internally to complete a purchase.

 Implementing Stage

-In Implementing, the buyer is deploying the solution, setting up users, receiving training, etc. This process typically involves educating and incorporating a new wave of people to the solution and the process, potentially from diverse groups across the organization.
+In Implementation, the buyer deploys the solution, sets up users, receives training, etc. This process typically involves educating and incorporating a new wave of people into the solution and the process, potentially from diverse groups across the organisation.

 Proving Stage